ankur-gupta/flicker/README.md

 # You can always convert a PySpark DataFrame into a FlickerDataFrame
 # after you've performed the native PySpark operations.
 This way, you can
-# continue to use the benefits of FlickerDataFrame.
+# continue to enjoy the benefits of FlickerDataFrame.
+Converting a
+# PySpark DataFrame into a FlickerDataFrame is always fast irrespective of
+# dataframe size.
 df_freq_table = FlickerDataFrame(df._df.groupBy(['d_type']).count())
 df_freq_table()
 #   d_type  count